 When it comes to Linux applications, there are so many choices and alternatives.
-But occasionally, there are only a few options for a task.
+But often, there are only a few good options for a task.

 It turns out, though not many, there are some superb applications for managing photo libraries available out there.
 Whether you have a massive collection of photos or only a few of them, one of these options ought to suit your needs.